wp-plugins/edd-mailchimp-subscribe/readme.txt

 == Installation ==

-To install Sendy , follow these steps:
+To install plugin, follow these steps:

 1. Download and unzip the plugin
 2. Upload the entire edd-mailchimp-subscribe/ directory to the /wp-content/plugins/ directory